Boating Officer – South Georgia

 - Carry out minor and major repair work on the boats.
 This may include various mechanical and electrical repairs on the boat engines and systems, glass fibre hulls and sponson repairs.

-- Ensure that boating spares stock take, inventory and orders take place through the AMOS database system.
+- Ensure that annual boating spares stock take, inventory and orders take place through the AMOS database system.

 - Provide a monthly boating activity and running hours report.